ArthurClemens/faceted_search/README.md

 - [Combining scopes](#combining-scopes)
 - [Scoping with multiple sources](#scoping-with-multiple-sources)

-Scoping is the method of filtering search view data upfront.
+Scoping is the method of filtering search view data upfront, when the search view is generated.
 Possible use cases:

 - When working with large datasets, where data can be split up in separate logical parts, for example items filtered by category, source or date.
 - For performance reasons it could be better to split up source data to create multiple "parametrized" search views.